 Remember, your cover letter should highlight the most important elements of your resume by crafting a coherent narrative about your qualifications for the position as it is described in the job ad.
-Do not try to restate every element of your resumeResume (Does not count toward word count)
+Do not try to restate every element of your resume.